Iranian cuisine: Balochi cuisine

 Meat and dates are the main ingredients in the cuisine of Iran's southeastern region of Baluchistan.
 Rice is primarily cultivated in the region of Makran.
 Foods that are specific to the Iranian region of Baluchistan include tanurche (tarōnča; tanurče), a local variety of grilled meat that is prepared in a tanur, doogh-pa (dōq-pâ), a type of khoresh that contains doogh, and tabahag (tabâhag), that is meat prepared with pomegranate powder.
 Baluchi cuisine also includes several date-based dishes, as well as various types of bread.

 Caspian cuisine

 The southern coast of the Caspian Sea, which consists of the Iranian provinces of Gilan, Mazanderan, Alborz, and Golestan, has a fertile environment that is also reflected in its cuisine.
 Kateh is a method of cooking rice that originates from this region.
 This type of rice dish is also eaten there as a breakfast meal, either heated with milk and jam or cold with cheese and garlic.
-Caviar fish roes also hail from this region, and are typically served with eggs in frittatas and omelettes.
-Local cookies (koluče) of the region are also popular.
+Caviar fish roes also hail from this region, and are typically served with eggs in frittatas and omelettes or eaten simply with lavash and butter.
+Fish is commonly eaten in the Gilan province, where Caspian kutum is a staple and usually served fried along with rice.
+Smoked fish (Persian: ماهی دودی, Romanized: Mahi doodi) is also popular in Gilan and usually incorporated into rice by steaming the two together.
+Local cookies (koluče) of the region are popular desert items, particularly those from the region of Fuman.
+Another notable dessert from this region is Reshteh khoshkar (Persian: رشتهخشکار), consisting of fried rice flour dough filled with sugar and nuts.
+Medlar is also commonly eaten in Gilan and locally referred to as "konos" (Persian: کونوس).